 You’ve had a day of good vibes and eaten a perfectly ripe avocado with your dinner.
 This is the time to prepare yourself for sweet dreams.
-Chat with bae, listen to your favorite playlist, tell your kids a story, read your favorite self-help book, scroll through MoKo’s social media for some entertainment or make some art.
+Chat with bae, listen to your favorite playlist, tell your kids a story, read your favorite self-help book, scroll through MoKo’s Facebook for some entertainment or make some art.
 Whatever activity you enjoy doing (not necessarily one that makes you sleepy), do it.

 Step 5: No caffeine before bedtime.